gadmm/lyx-unstable/README.md

 LyX unstable contains bug fixes and new features from LyX master
 * <https://wiki.lyx.org/LyX/NewInLyX23>
 * <https://wiki.lyx.org/LyX/NewInLyX24>
+with the exception that features requiring a newer file format have been disabled.

 In addition it contains the changes below.
 For a complete list of these changes try <https://github.com/gadmm/lyx-unstable/compare/master...staging>.